evercoinx/meme-tools/README.md

     yarn distribute-funds:dry-run
     ```

-8. Swap some transferred SOL to USDC on the _collector_ account.
+8. Swap the reported USDC to SOL on the _collector_ account.

-9. Transfer the reported USDC from the _collector_ account on Solana to the one on Base using [Rhino Bridge](https://app.rhino.fi/bridge?mode=receive&chainIn=SOLANA&chainOut=BASE&token=USDC).
+9. Transfer the reported USDC from the _collector_ account on Solana to the _one_ on Base via [Rhino Bridge](https://app.rhino.fi/bridge?mode=receive&chainIn=SOLANA&chainOut=BASE&token=USDC).

-10. Transfer USDC from the _collector_ account on Base to the _dev_ and _sniper distributor_ accounts on Solana using [Rhino Bridge](https://app.rhino.fi/bridge?mode=receive&chainIn=BASE&chainOut=SOLANA&token=USDC).
+10. Transfer USDC from the _collector_ account on Base to the _dev_ and _sniper distributor_ accounts on Solana via [Rhino Bridge](https://app.rhino.fi/bridge?mode=receive&chainIn=BASE&chainOut=SOLANA&token=USDC).

-11. Swap the transferred USDC to SOL for the _dev_ and _sniper distributor_ accounts.
+11. Swap the transferred USDC to SOL on the _dev_ and _sniper distributor_ accounts.

 12. Transfer SOL from _collector_ account to the _trader distributor_ account.

-13. Run this command again to make sure that all the _main_ accounts have sufficient SOL:
+13. Run this command to make sure that all the _main_ accounts have the sufficient SOL balance:

     ```bash
     yarn distribute-funds:dry-run
     ```

+14. Write down the transferred SOL into the PnL table.

-14. Run these commands to distribute funds from the _distributor_ accounts to all the _sniper_ and _trader_ accounts:
+15. Run these commands to distribute funds from the _distributor_ accounts to all the _sniper_ and _trader_ accounts:

     ```bash
     yarn distribute-funds && yarn get-funds
     ```

-15. Check that the _collector_ account has the balance of at least 400 USDC.
+16. Check that the _collector_ account has the balance of at least 400 USDC.
+If not, swap SOL to top it up with the missing USDC.

-16. Check that the account on [Graming](https://graming.com/usd/) has the balance of at least 20 USD.
+17. Check that the Graming account has the balance of at least 20 USD.
+If not, swap SOL to top it up with the missing USDC on [Graming](https://graming.com/usd/).

 # Token Pre Launch Phase